Institutional infrastructure

 Regulation & Compliance

-20+ years delivering Basel, capital, regulatory reporting, and liquidity programmes at RBS, ABN AMRO, ING, and NatWest Markets.
-Current engagement with NatWest Commercial and Institutional in Amsterdam.
+20+ years across Basel, capital, regulatory reporting, and liquidity programmes.
+Senior mandates at RBS, ABN AMRO, ING, and NatWest Markets.

 Ready to scope a pilot?

-We’ll only use your email to schedule the briefing.
+We’ll only use these details to schedule the briefing.
+No marketing list.

 Or try the testnet